3.4. Working with multiple database schemas¶

 PostgreSQL provides a clustering concept for database schemas that allows users to group multiple instances of the 3D City Database.
-This means within one database object a user can create more schemas like in the ‘citydb’ schema, that store the table layout of the 3D City Database.
+This means within one database object a user can create more schemas like the default ‘citydb’ schema, all of which contain the table layout of the 3D City Database.
 They can be regarded as separate namespaces.
 To address the different namespaces, dot notation should be used in queries.
-Note, if tables are not schema-qualified the first namespace in the database search path (see Section 1.3.4) that contains the tables will be used.
+Note, if tables are not schema-qualified the first namespace in the database search path (see Section 1.3.3) that contains the tables will be used.
 One advantage of using multiple schemas instead of many databases is the ability to join tables from different namespaces.
 Cross-database queries are not directly possible in PostgreSQL (see postgres_fdw extension).

 Oracle user schemas

 In Oracle, schemas are bound to one user.
 All user schemas belong to one database.
 There is no clustering concept like in PostgreSQL, so a CREATE_SCHEMA script would not make too much sense.
 In fact, a new instance should be created with a new user and the CREATE_DB script.
 Like with PostgreSQL schemas, it is possible to join tables from different user namespaces if sufficient privileges were granted (see next section).